Ho Yay / Star Wars Expanded Universe

 - Poe and Finn in The Force Awakens.
 The Resistance X-Wing pilot and Stormtrooper defector bond almost immediately, with Poe even giving Finn his name (he had previously been called just FN-2187).

 - After the TIE fighter they were escaping in gets shot down and crashes, their ejection seats land in different places.
 Finn believes Poe is dead, and vice versa.
 When they reunite, it is with a mutual Glomp and both look ecstatic to see each other alive and well.
 Finn had also been wearing Poe's jacket, the only thing he recovered from the wreckage.
-When he tries to return it, Poe tells him to keep it, saying it looks good on him.
+When he tries to return it, Poe tells him to keep it (after giving him a lip-bitten smoldering look), saying it looks good on him.

 - Finn has been badly injured by Kylo Ren in the final battle.
 When they get back to the Resistance base, if you watch carefully, Poe foregoes all the celebrating that is going on to follow Finn as he is hauled away by medics.
 Even Rey, who otherwise appears to be the love interest, merely watches as Finn is taken away, and instead seeks to share grief over the death of Han with Leia.
 Which is an odd situation, as Poe was like an adopted son to Leia, as opposed to Rey, who (as far as we know) was meeting her for the first time.
 So one would expect him to be more concerned about Leia's feelings than about a guy he had only just met.